costineesti/about-me/content/notes/laser scanning 11.md

 **context**: A single pulse can result in multiple reflections if it hits several objects (e.g., tree canopy then the ground).
 Systems can record discrete returns (first and last echoes) or the **full waveform**.

 Q: How do you know which pulse is attributed to what echo?
 A: I solve it by slightly varying the intervals between emitted pulses.
 And make these intervals irregular so I can ensure the correct $\Delta t$ ⇒ correct association.
 Do I need to ensure that the time between pulses is larger than maximum ToF?
 And I measure the incoming relflection of the light ray on the rising edge when it exceeds a set threshold, correct?

 Q: How do I measure the full waveform?
 A: To measure the full waveform, the common practice is to discretize the return

-# TLS Lecture

-Q: For Relative Orientation i.e. Registration, we need scans from multiple POVs

 # MLS Lecture